 In 2000, Forcenergy was acquired by Forest Oil Corporation.
-The company is focused on natural gas and oil exploration with particularly emphasis on operations in Cook Inlet, Alaska and the Gulf of Mexico.
+The company is focused on natural gas and oil exploration with particular emphasis on operations in Cook Inlet, Alaska and the Gulf of Mexico.

-Daily On the Job Dangers for Forcenergy Offshore Oil Rig Workers
+Daily On the Job Dangers for Offshore Oil Rig Workers

-There have a handful of serious accidents at offshore oil rigs that are owned by Forcenergy.
-Some of these accidents include:
+There have been accidents reported at offshore oil rigs that are operated by Forcenergy.
+These accidents include:

-- While tightening bolts near a platform leg, a piece of iron fell from above two workers and struck one of the men.
-One of the workers received a fractured skull and was subsequently knocked into the Gulf of Mexico.
-The other worker experienced a fractured right hands and lacerations on his body.
+- A man being struck by a falling piece of angle iron while tightening bolts near a platform leg.
+He received a fractured skull and was subsequently knocked into the Gulf of Mexico.
+Another worker attempting to help experienced a fractured right hand and lacerations on his body.
 The man with the fractured skull was taken to a hospital where he was pronounced dead.